Linda Castillo

-Linda Castillo is an American author of novels including the New York Times and USA Today bestselling Kate Burkholder series, which are crime thrillers set in Amish country.
-The first book, Sworn to Silence, was adapted into a Lifetime original movie titled An Amish Murder starring Neve Campbell.
+Linda Castillo is an American author of novels including The New York Times and USA Today bestselling Kate Burkholder series, which are crime thrillers set in Amish country.
+The first book, Sworn to Silence (2009), was adapted into a Lifetime original movie titled An Amish Murder starring Neve Campbell.
 She has also written numerous romance and romantic suspense novels.
 Castillo grew up in Arcanum, Ohio and now lives in Texas with her husband.

 Awards and honors

 Castillo is the recipient of the Daphne du Maurier Award and the Holt Medallion.
-She has been nominated for the RITA, for the Mystery Writers of America's Sue Grafton Memorial Award, and for the International Thriller Writers' award for Best Hardcover.
+She has been nominated for the RITA Award, for the Mystery Writers of America's Sue Grafton Memorial Award, and for the International Thriller Writers Award for Best Hardcover.